William S. Messervy: Career

+Business

 After leaving school, Messervy began his career in business as a clerk and book-keeper in a large firm in Boston, and worked for several such firms.
 In 1834, he went west with a job in St. Louis, Missouri, later moving to Independence, Missouri.
 By 1839, he was trading on his own account with Mexico, and between the 1830s and 1854 traded goods on the Santa Fe Trail, with a warehouse in Chihuahua City, Mexico.
 He spent seven years living in Chihuahua, and then six in Santa Fe.

 In April 1846, at a time when Santa Fe was still part of the Mexican territory of Santa Fe de Nuevo México, Messervy was successfully sued for slander there by Marcelo Pacheco, who described him as "a trespasser who thinks he owns everything".

 At the outbreak of the Mexican–American War later in April 1846, Messervy was in Chihuahua.
 Together with other United States citizens, he was interned there, until after the Battle of the Sacramento River in February 1847 he was freed by troops led by Colonel A. W. Doniphan.
 After the war ended early in 1848, Messervy ran his business from Santa Fe, now annexed by the US under the U.S. provisional government of New Mexico.

 In January 1850, Messervy went into partnership with James Josiah Webb, a younger man who was a native of Warren, Connecticut, in a trading firm called Messervy and Webb, with its headquarters in Santa Fe.
 Soon the leading merchant house in New Mexico, by 1851 it had between sixty and seventy wagons moving goods across the plains.
 The firm traded in general merchandise with all parts of New Mexico and dealt with natives of the region, as well as with American settlers, and with both the federal and territorial governments.
 A young man from Boston, John M. Kingsbury, joined the firm as clerk and book-keeper, and Messervy made trips to the east to buy goods.
 These were shipped by rail and canal to Pittsburgh, then by boat on the Ohio, Mississippi, and Missouri rivers to Kansas City, and finally by prairie schooner across the plains to New Mexico.
 From 1854, the Pennsylvania Railroad ran all the way to Pittsburgh.